AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 The composable data engineering paradigm is not just about query engines.
 It extends across the entire data stack through a set of shared standards that enable independent components to interoperate.

-Apache Iceberg and Delta Lake provide the open table format layer—a standard way to represent tables that any engine can read.
+Apache Iceberg and Delta Lake provide the open table format layer, a standard way to represent tables that any engine can read.
 Apache Arrow provides the in-memory columnar format that engines use to exchange data without serialization overhead.
 Substrait provides a standard representation of query plans that different engines can exchange.
 These three specifications together make the "composable" vision concrete: separate storage, compute, and catalog components that can be mixed and matched without vendor lock-in.

-The practical result is that a team can build an architecture where Kafka ingests data to Iceberg via Flink, Spark performs complex transformations, DuckDB runs ad-hoc analyst queries, and Dremio serves BI tool SQL—all against the same underlying Iceberg tables, with no data movement between components.
+The practical result is that a team can build an architecture where Kafka ingests data to Iceberg via Flink, Spark performs complex transformations, DuckDB runs ad-hoc analyst queries, and Dremio serves BI tool SQL, all against the same underlying Iceberg tables, with no data movement between components.

 This composability also means that adopting a new tool doesn't require rebuilding the data stack.
 When LanceDB's multimodal capabilities became valuable for an ML team's embedding workload, they added it alongside the existing Iceberg infrastructure rather than replacing it.
 When DataFusion's embedded engine use case emerged for a lightweight API service, it could read the same Iceberg tables as the rest of the stack.
 Each new tool plugs in to the existing data layer through the open format.